Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: SGWB templates from cosmic strings

+Since Nambu-Goto simulations are mostly restricted to the radiation and matter eras (and Minkowski backgrounds as well), here we will resort to Model I to developed templates to describe these scenarios --- that we will label as model Ia.
 Let us then assume that, before the recent radiation era, at temperatures $T>T_{\rm rd}$, the energy density of the universe is dominated by a component whose energy density scales as $\rho\propto a^{-3(1+w)}$, where $w$ is the equation-of-state parameter for this period.
-In this case, for large enough frequencies $f>f_{\rm rd}$, the contribution of the fundamental mode of emission to the SGWB is modified as ~\cite{Cui:2017ufi,Cui:2018rwi,Sousa:2020sxs}:
+There are then two additional free parameters in this model, $T_{\rm rd}$ and $w$, besides the $3+1$ free parameters of Model I. In this scenario, for large enough frequencies $f>f_{\rm rd}$, the contribution of the fundamental mode of emission to the SGWB is modified as~\cite{Cui:2017ufi,Cui:2018rwi,Sousa:2020sxs}:

 where $\Omega_{\rm gw}^1 (f,\alpha,G\mu)$ is given by eqs.~(\ref{Rad})-(\ref{Mat}), and the characteristic frequency above which the spectrum is modified is related to the temperature of the universe at the onset of the recent radiation era, $T_{\rm rd}$, through the following analytical approximation